-Cut a tenon on both ends of the cylinder with a 1/4” parting tool to.
+Cut a tenon on both ends of the cylinder with a 1/4” parting tool.
 Size the tenons to fit your 4-jaw chuck.
 One tenon will be used to hold the lid in the chuck; the other tenon will hold the base.

 TIP: I always taper these tenons just a hair, creating a dovetail shape.
-This provides a better gripping surface for the four-jaw chuck.
+This provides a better gripping surface for the 4-jaw chuck.

-Remove the blank from the lathe and replace the drive center with a four-jaw chuck.
+Remove the blank from the lathe and replace the drive center with a 4-jaw chuck.
 Mount the stock in the chuck.
-Even though the four-jaw chuck can support the piece by itself, I always bring the tailstock up for extra support whenever possible.
+Even though the 4-jaw chuck can support the piece by itself, I always bring the tailstock up for extra support whenever possible.

 TURN THE INSIDE OF THE LID

 Cut the tenon on the underside of the lid with a detail/spindle gouge.
 Start about 1/8” inside the outer edge to form the lip that overhangs the base.
 End the cut where you want the tenon to start.
 The tenon defines the opening size in the base.

 Use a round nose scraper to cut a dome shape in the center of the lid.
 Start your cuts at the center and sweep outward towards the tenon.
 Sand the inside of the lid to 320-grit or higher.

 Measure the tenon diameter on the lid with a divider.
 Remove the lid and mount the base in your chuck.
 Narrow the divider by 1/8”.
 This will give you some wiggle room when you cut the opening in the base.

 With the lathe on its slowest speed, center the calipers on the base without touching it.
 Use the caliper leg closest to you to very lightly score the base.
 The opposite leg should line up with the score if you have it centered.
 Deepen the score when you get the mark centered.
 It doesn’t need to be perfect.
 That’s one reason why I built in the 1/8” wiggle room.